 If you’re looking to add more living space to your home without expanding outwards, then you’ve probably realized that you have two options – converting a basement or an attic renovation.

-Unfortunately, both options are tightly controlled by various rules and regulations.
+Both options are tightly controlled by various rules and regulations.
 You can’t just decide one day that you’re going to turn your attic into a guest room or your basement into a study.
 Suddenly, that makes both options a lot less appealing.

 Floor space and dimensions